zogofinance/zogo-integrations/README.md

 Be advised that if any of these are left blank or null there is fallback behavior to ensure that these elements still have a assigned property, however it is best practice to simply fill out the entire object as seen above.

-### Customizations effects
+## Customizations details

 **Colors:**

-The color object defines the color pallet of the application.
+The color object defines the color palette of the application.
 The color properties are as follows:

 - primary
   - This is the overall theme color of the app, when non-text color is being applied somewhere it will usually be using this color or a derivative of this color.